-The evening air cooled as the sun dipped in the corner of the room. t smelled of snow and sleet and promises.
+The evening air cooled as the sun dipped in the corner of the room.
+The air smelled of snow and sleet and not-yet-broken promises.

 Dara paled.
-"What do we do about the guts?"
+"What do we do about the symbiont?"

-"Get them back in."
+"Get it back in."
 Molusco opened a coffin in the forest floor.
 A cistern of fluids gurgled among shattered pine boards and roots.

 "His Kombucha is in the drain?"